obynio/certbot-plugin-gandi/README.md

 LiveDNS API to allow [Gandi](https://www.gandi.net/) customers to prove control of a domain name.

+> [!IMPORTANT]
+> In order to match the naming convention for certbot plugin, the plugin has been repackaged under a new name `certbot-dns-plugin` and legacy owner of the previous package will receive the new package as a dependency.

 ## Usage

 1. Obtain a Gandi API token (see [Gandi LiveDNS API](https://doc.livedns.gandi.net/))

-2. Install the modern plugin and ensure the old plugin name variant is not present:
+2. Install the plugin and ensure the old plugin name variant is not present:
    ```sh
    pip uninstall certbot-plugin-gandi
    pip install certbot-dns-gandi>=1.6.0